- Contact Information

 - How to Report and Remit Tax

-A one-time event or an event that runs for 6 months or less where taxable sales are being made and sales tax must be collected.
+A one-time event or an event that runs for 6 months or less where taxable sales occur.
 Special events fall under a variety of situations including sporting events, state and county fairs, festivals, antique shows, gun shows, food shows, art shows, auctions, mall kiosks, swap meets, conventions, hobby shows, concerts, seasonal stands in malls, and other similar events.

 All vendors participating in special events are required to obtain a Temporary Sales Tax License and Special Return from the Utah State Tax Commission.
-The license/return is only good for the event it is issued.
+The license/return is only good for the event listed on the form.

 - name, address, and telephone number;

-- Social Security Number (SSN), Employer Identification Number (EIN), or drivers license and date of birth;
+- Social Security Number (SSN), Employer Identification Number (EIN), Utah Sales tax number or driver’s license with date of birth; or if you’ve previously been assigned a Special Event Account Number (SSE);

 - name of the event or sale;